Psychology JD/PhD Application Instructions

-We are now accepting applications.
 Apply online at admissions.drexel.edu/apply.
-The application deadline is February 1st, 2018.
-Before applying, please view the list of faculty members accepting students for the 2017-2018 academic year.
+The application deadline is December 1st, 2019.
+Before applying, please view the list of faculty members accepting students for the 2020-2021 academic year.

 Required Materials Checklist

-- Essay - Write an essay that addresses the following two objectives – please be sure to cover all questions listed inside each objective: (1) The specific research area and questions you would like to pursue in graduate school.
+- 9000-character (approximately 1,500 words) personal statement.
+Write an essay about the specific research questions you would like to pursue in graduate school.
 Why are these questions important and why are they of interest to you?
+What methods might you use to pursue this line of research?
 How does this line of research fit with specific faculty members' or research groups' work at Drexel?
 What skills and experiences of yours will facilitate your graduate work?
-(2) Tell us how our program will specifically lead to the next step in your career.
+[Note: Essays that simply describe your past experiences are not of interest to us.
+We are interested primarily in your research interests, ideas and skills, and in how well these fit with specific research labs here.

 - Curriculum vitae/resume